Time Trials (TT)

 This is currently the most popular form of bike racing in the UK.
-The RNRMCA has gained many honours as a team and were ranked the Best Ultra Endurance team in the UK in 2009, National 24 hr team champions in 2009, 2010, 2013 and 2015 and has acquired many Welsh 12 hr, South West and Inter-Services championships and titles over the past 7 years, not to mention our many individual successes.
+RNC has gained many honours as a team and were ranked the Best Ultra Endurance team in the UK in 2009, National 24 hr team champions in 2009, 2010, 2013 and 2015 and has acquired many Welsh 12 hr, South West and Inter-Services championships and titles over the past 7 years, not to mention our many individual successes.

 - If you have not joined the club or your membership has run out then update it soonest.

-- There is no rule on club colours; however the kit must meet a certain criteria with regard to length and design.
+- There is no rule on club colours; however the kit must meet certain criteria with regard to length and design.
 However all riders are encouraged to wear club colours when racing.
-For events under 50 miles, some organisers may insist on a hard shell helmet being compulsory, but for 50 mile+ events you are allowed to wear any head fairing or nothing at all.
+Those riders selected to represent the Royal Navy will be provided with a kit package upon a good track record of results.

-- Entries normally close about 2 weeks in advance, but you are advised to enter as early as 1 month in advance for fast courses or National Championships, due to over subscription.
+- Entries normally close about 2 weeks in advance, but you are advised to enter as early as 1 month in advance for fast courses or National Championships, due to over-subscription.
 Late entries will never be accepted once the start sheet has been released.

-- To achieve a British Best All Rounder ranking, of which anyone can enter, you have to complete a recognised Open 50 mile, 100 mile and 12 hour event.
+- To achieve a British Best All Rounder ranking, which anyone can enter, you have to complete a recognised Open 50 mile, 100 mile and 12 hour event.

-- Additionally we have an RN and Combined Services Best all Rounder for open events in 10, 25 & 50 miles.
+- Additionally we have an RN and Combined Services Best All Rounder for open events in 10, 25 & 50 miles.

 - You are allowed team support for additional drinks/food for event of 100+ miles.